Binibining Pilipinas 2022: Selection of participants

-40 contestants were chosen during the final screening which was held at the New Frontier Theater last April 22, 2022.
-On April 25, 2022, the contestants were given their official numbers and was asked what city/province will they represent.
-The date of their official sashing ceremony will be announced on a later date.
+40 contestants were chosen at the New Frontier Theater on April 22, 2022.
+On April 25, 2022, they were given their official numbers and asked which locality they represented.

-On April 27, 2022, Binibining Pilipinas officially announced the withdrawal of three candidates: Gwendoline Meliz Soriano of Pangasinan, Maria Francesca Taruc of Angeles City, Pampanga, and Iman Franchesca Cristal of Pampanga.
-The three candidates where then replaced by Patricia Ann Tan, Maria Isabela David, and Joanna Rabe.
+On April 27, 2022, Binibining Pilipinas officially announced the withdrawal of three candidates: Gwendoline Meliz Soriano of Pangasinan, Francesca Taruc of Angeles City, Pampanga, and Iman Franchesca Cristal of Pampanga.
+They were replaced by Patricia Ann Tan, Maria Isabela David, and Joanna Rabe resepectively.